krae93/krae93.github.io/_posts/2018-06-26-a_day_in_the_life_of_coding.markdown

 9.5 Auction reports to support wholesale pricing
 10. Consumer Demand for the car of that fills in all of the previous filters

 And on and on it could go.
 But this code exist!
-It's like a real thing that allows my company to calculate the value of an persons car.
+It's a real thing that allows my company to calculate the value of a persons car.
 In no way is the car industry an exact science, but this code that we use is amazing and complex.
-Now I don't have access to study the code we use for pricing, ever now and then with down time I pull up the source and look at what is behind the scenes of our programs we use.
+Now I don't have access to study the code we use for pricing, but every now and then with down time I pull up the source and look at what is behind the scenes of our programs we use.
 I'm still too green to coding to completely understand what I'm looking at as a whole but it's always exciting when I go to look at a part of the source I've seen before and realize I understand something I didn't the last time I looked at it.